GRANDPARENTS’ RIGHTS UNDER THE NEW LAW

 A grandparent wanting to establish certain rights over a grandchild would accordingly need to utilize the provisions provided by Section 23 and 24 of the Children’s Act for this purpose.
 This is clearly not a route that should be lightly undertaken by grandparents, as a failed application could well cause disgruntled or hostile parents to engage in destructive behaviour to further isolate the grandparent and/or alienate the children against their grandparents.

 There are however cases at hand where the situation is such that a grandparent has no option but to approach the relevant Court for an Order for contact with the child, alternatively care of the child; alternatively guardianship rights over the child.

 When considering such application the Court is required in terms of Section 23 and 24 of the Children’s Act to have regard to the following –

 - The best interests of the minor child/children

-- The degree of commitment that the Applicant has shown towards the child/children
+- The degree of commitment that the grandparent has shown towards the child/children

-- The extent to which the Applicant has contributed towards the child/children’s financial / maintenance requirements
+- The extent to which the grandparent has contributed towards the child/children’s financial / maintenance requirements

 - Any other factor which in the opinion of the Court ought to be taken into consideration.

-In the case of a Guardianship Application, the Applicant will need to submit reasons to the High Court, being the relevant Court for matters of this nature, as to why the child/children’s existing Guardian is not suitable to hold such guardianship rights.
+In the case of a Guardianship Application, the Grandparent would need to submit reasons to the High Court, being the relevant Court for matters of this nature, as to why the child/children’s existing Guardian (being its parent/parents) are not suitable to hold such guardianship rights.